What are cyanobacteria?

 History of cyanobacteria on Squam Lake

-As of December 2017, there has been one confirmed sighting of cyanobacteria, which contained at least two types of the bacteria- Anabaena and Aphanocapsa.
+There has been one confirmed sighting of cyanobacteria in September 2017, which contained at least two types of the bacteria- Anabaena and Aphanocapsa.
 It was a small, isolated event that did not cause any known incidents or issues for those on the lake.
 The small bloom from 2017 is pictured below.

 Have more questions or comments?
 Feel free to contact Rebecca Hanson, our Director of Conservation.